 Provider #2: "You're having a big baby, so we're going to schedule an induction at 39 weeks to prevent baby from getting too big to fit"

 Provider #3: "Looks like your baby is measuring big on this ultrasound, but late ultrasounds are known to be inaccurate.
-I trust that you can birth your baby - there's no need for interventions"
+Even if your baby is big, I trust that you can birth your baby - there's no need for interventions."

 P.S - if you're told you're having a big baby, you NEED to read this article from Evidence Based Birth.